neyrinckaudio/docs-vcpro/docs/mixbus.md

 ## 16 Channel

-- In the Mixbus top menu bar go to: Mixbus / Preferences
+- In the MixBus top menu bar go to: MixBus / Preferences
 - In the Preferences window, click on Control Surfaces and then click on the box next to  Mackie Control to enable it.
 - Click on Show Protocol Settings with Mackie Control selected to open the protocol setup window.
 - For Device type select Mackie Control with One Extender and setup the ports as shown: